samail-islam/Creative-python/README.md

 > if you want to do this using git from your local machine, then clone your forked repository using ``git clone`` command.
 Then add your project and push changes to github.
 Then come to your forked repo on github, you would find a ``compare and pull request`` button.
 Use that and then follow the 6th step above.

-If you're a newcomer or an intermediate python programmer looking for project to contribute, contributing to this repository would be a great start.